-Quotations, often abbreviated as ‘quotes’, are speech taken from another source – whether it is text or audio.
+Quotations, often abbreviated as ‘quotes’, are the exact repetition of someone else’s words, taken from another source.
 In VCE English and VCE Literature they are used to provide evidence for a particular argument.
 They can provide context to what you are saying, an expert opinion or otherwise can demonstrate knowledge of the text.
 They are an essential component of the VCAA study design for VCE English and VCE Literature and as such, you will need to know their intricacies to score well in these subjects.

-Quotation marks symbolised by single inverted commas ‘___’ or double inverted commas “___”, and are used to surround text that is taken from somewhere else by someone other than the original author.
-Typically, single inverted commas are preferred in Australia as it follows British convention, however double inverted commas as typically used in America can also be used without penalty.
-Just make sure to be consistent with which you use in your essays.
+Quotation marks, symbolised by single inverted commas ‘___’ or double inverted commas “___”, and are used to surround text that is taken from somewhere else by someone other than the original author.
+Typically, single inverted commas are preferred in Australia as it follows British convention.
+However, double inverted commas, as typically used in America, can also be used without penalty.
+Just make sure to be consistent with the type you choose to use in your essays.

 Dos and Don’ts of Quoting in VCE English & Literature Essays

-2. Show credibility of what you are saying
+2. Use quotes to show credibility of what you are saying.

-4. Give an overall stronger impression and can improve the perceived quality of your writing skills
+4. Use quotes to give an overall stronger impression and improve the perceived quality of your writing skills.

-2. Overusing quotations – each quote needs to have a purpose and having too many can reduce the strength of your arguments
+2. Don’t overuse quotations – each quote needs to have a purpose.
+Having too many quotes can reduce the strength of your arguments.

-Plagiarism – don’t just use whole paragraphs from someone else’s work
+3. Don’t just use whole paragraphs from someone else’s work.
+This is plagiarism.

-3. Use broken sentences – make sure quotes flow with the rest of your text and finish and start quotes with minimal structural interference.
+4. Don’t use broken sentences – make sure quotes flow with the rest of your text.
+Finish and start quotes with minimal structural interference.

-Integrating Quotes Into An Essay Depends On Three Things:
+Integrating Quotes Into An Essay Depends On 3 Things:

 - Your quote